-In view of the period of 30 months for which the authorization to buy back own shares is to be granted pursuant to sect.
-65 sub-sect.
-1 point 8 and sub-sect.
-1a and 1b of the Stock Corporation Act, no information can currently be provided on the price at which treasury shares are to be issued to the seller of a company, as it depends on the performance of UNIQA and the development of the UNIQA share price.
+In view of the period of 30 months for which the authorization to buy back own shares is to be granted pursuant to section 65 (1.8) and (1a) and (1b) of the Stock Corporation Act, no information can currently be provided on the price at which treasury shares are to be issued to the seller of a company, as it depends on the performance of UNIQA and the development of the UNIQA share price.
 In the cases described herein, providing information on the issue price is neither necessary nor possible.
 The shareholders will be informed of the issue price by separate publication.